 KRISTEN MEINZER is a long-time audio producer and host, and head of nonfiction programming at Panoply.
 In addition to cohosting By The Book, she also cohosts When Meghan Met Harry: A Royal Weddingcast.
 In her past life, she served as a culture producer for WNYC; a cohost of WNYC/PRI's Movie Date podcast; launch producer of The Sporkful; a development producer for CBS News Productions; and an associate research scholar with the Center for Media, Culture and History.
 In her spare time, Kristen gives guest lectures on pop culture, public history, and audio production at The Brooklyn Historical Society and local universities.

-CAMERON DREWS is the producer of By the Book and Adlandia, both part of the Panoply network.
+CAMERON DREWS is a producer for By the Book and Bad with Money at Panoply.
 He started his audio production career in 2012 at KUOW in Seattle and later went on to produce daily news segments for The Takeaway, a joint production of WNYC and Public Radio International.
 He lives in New York City, where he makes feeble attempts at stand up comedy.